Uzun Hasan: Reign

-Timur, the founder and ruler of the Timurid Empire, had appointed Uzun Hasan's grandfather, Kara Yülük Osman, as a governor of Diyarbakır, with the cities of Erzincan, Mardin, Ruha (or Urfa), and Sivas.
-Later, Persia was divided between two Timurid rulers, Jahan Shah of Qara Qoyunlu (the Black Sheep Turkoman) and Uzun Hasan.
-After twenty years of fighting, Uzun Hasan eventually defeated Jahan Shah in a battle near the sanjak of Çapakçur in present-day eastern Turkey on October 30 (or November 11), 1467.
-Upon the defeat of the latter, another Timurid ruler, Abu Sa'id Mirza, answered Jahan Shah's son's request for aid, taking much of Jahan Shah's former land and going to war with Uzun Hasan despite the latter's offers of peace.
+At the time of Hasan's ascension, Persia was divided between two rival Turkoman rulers, Jahan Shah of the Qara Qoyunlu (the Black Sheep Turkoman) and Uzun Hasan.
+After twenty years of fighting, Uzun Hasan eventually defeated Jahan Shah at the Battle of Chapakchur, near the sanjak of Çapakçur in present-day eastern Turkey on October 30 (or November 11), 1467.
+Upon the defeat of the latter, the Timurid ruler Abu Sa'id Mirza answered Jahan Shah's son's request for aid, taking much of Jahan Shah's former land and going to war with Uzun Hasan despite the latter's offers of peace.
 Uzun Hasan then ambushed and captured Abu Sa'id at the Battle of Qarabagh, whereupon he was executed by Yadgar Muhammad Mirza, a rival.

-In 1463, the Venetian Senate, seeking allies in its war against the Ottomans, sent Lazzaro Querini as its first ambassador to Tabriz, but he was unable to persuade Uzun Hassan to attack the Ottomans.
-Hassan sent his own envoys to Venice in return.
+In 1463, the Venetian Senate, seeking allies in its war against the Ottomans, sent Lazzaro Querini as its first ambassador to Tabriz, but he was unable to persuade Uzun Hasan to attack the Ottomans.
+Hasan sent his own envoys to Venice in return.

-In 1465, Hassan attacked and captured Harput from the Beylik of Dulkadir.
+In 1465, Hasan attacked and captured Harput from the Beylik of Dulkadir.

-In 1471, Querini returned to Venice with Hazzan's ambassador Murad.
-The Venetian Senate voted to send another to Persia, choosing Caterino Zeno after two other men declined.
-Zeno, whose wife was the niece of Uzun Hassan's wife, was able to persuade Hassan to attack the Turks.
-Hassan was successful at first, but there was no simultaneous attack by any of the western powers.
+In 1471, Querini returned to Venice with Hasan's ambassador Murad.
+The Venetian Senate voted to send another envoy to Persia, choosing Caterino Zeno after two other men declined.
+Zeno, whose wife was the niece of Uzun Hasan's wife, was able to persuade Hasan to attack the Turks.
+Hasan was successful at first, but there was no simultaneous attack by any of the western powers.